braddle/pact-workshop-golang/README.md

 ## Introduction

-The purpose of this Lab exercise it to introduce you to Consuner Driven Contract testing with [Pact](https://pact.io/).
+The purpose of this Lab exercise it to introduce you to Consumer Driven Contract testing with [Pact](https://pact.io/).

 ### What we will cover

-Duing this lab we will look at Using Pact to create a contract between a HTTP REST API and a client that uses the API.
+During this lab we will look at Using Pact to create a contract between a HTTP REST API and a client that uses the API.
 The Lab is broken down into 3 parts:

 1. We will look at concepts and language introduced by Pact.